-Sleep is crucial during a newborn's growth journey.
-In order to ensure that your baby gets enough sleep, a comfortable sleeping environment is particularly important.
-The cradle, as a special sleeping place, plays an indispensable role in the baby's sleep journey.
-It is not only a piece of furniture, but also a harbor for babies to sleep, and it is the first step toward babies dreams.
+The bassinet, as a special sleeping place, plays an indispensable role in the baby's sleep journey.
+It is not only a piece of furniture, but also a harbor for babies to sleep.However, the reality is that many babies are reluctant to sleep in their bassinets.
+So, what's really going on?
+Let's follow in the footsteps of Kaiya Angel to explore this further.

 Why won’t my baby sleep in the bassinet?